marzhall/kyuu/readme.md

 [Kvik](https://github.com/okvik) has created a more fleshed-out, battle-hardened message queue with an FS api here: https://git.sr.ht/~kvik/mq

 There's additional documentation, features, and utilites, as well as a convenient `pin` utility for using queues to record and persist shell sessions.
-I'ts been used in anger - check it out!
+It's been used in anger - check it out!